jlggross/codar.me/react-native-intro/README.md

 - Used to emulate the mobile device
 - Needed so we can test our application
-- For IoS you need a Mac to test your app.
+- For iOS you need a Mac to test your app.
 Apple does not allow emulators on other operating systems
   - If you have a Mac, just download and install Xcode: <https://apps.apple.com/br/app/xcode/id497799835?mt=12>
   - If you don't you can't test it.
 - For Android you can download Android Studio: <https://developer.android.com/studio>